Articles

 3. Ginger

-Ginger is another one of the many foods that reduce gas.
-It has been used medicinally for thousands of years for all sorts of digestive issues.
-Ginger can give you gas and bloating relief by enhancing motility and accelerating stomach emptying.6 What’s more, compounds in ginger such as gingerols and shogaols support healthy digestion and limit the fermentable carbohydrates available to the microorganisms that ferment them and cause gas buildup.7 So the next time you’re feeling bloated, try sipping on ginger tea for some natural relief!
+Ginger relieves your gas and bloating by improving motility and accelerating stomach emptying.
+(6) In addition, compounds in ginger — such as gingerols and shogaols — support healthy digestion.
+They limit the fermentable carbohydrates available to the microorganisms that ferment them and cause gas buildup.
+(7)

 5. Cucumber

-Intestinal inflammation due to autoimmune disease, food allergies, SIBO, or other gut imbalances could be the cause of bloating and fluid retention.10 Thankfully, cucumbers contain a flavonoid called quercetin, which supports a healthy inflammatory response, helps maintain upper respiratory health, especially during months when airborne particles are high, and supports a healthy immune response.11 Cucumbers can provide gas and bloating relief by reducing gastrointestinal swelling.
+Cucumbers can provide gas and bloating relief by reducing gastrointestinal swelling.
 Plus, they have one of the highest water contents of all vegetables at around 96%!
-Eating cucumbers or drinking cucumber-infused water can help balance your sodium levels, flush excess water from your system, and release trapped gas.
+Eating cucumbers or drinking cucumber-infused water can help balance your sodium levels.
+It can also flush excess water from your system and release trapped gas.
+This delicious, crispy fruit is a winner all around!

 There are so many ways to incorporate foods that prevent gas into your diet.
-If you’re looking for inspiration on what to eat when you have gas, I have a ton of diet-friendly recipes on my blog that are FREE for you to enjoy.
-Plus, if you sign up for my newsletter, you’ll get 35 gut-healing recipes, wellness tips, and exclusive information on how to get rid of gas and bloating and reach optimal health delivered right to your inbox.
+For inspiration, I have a ton of diet-friendly recipes on my blog that are FREE for you to enjoy.
+Sign up for my newsletter.
+You’ll get 35 gut-healing recipes and wellness tips, delivered right to your inbox!

 Need to fight bloating fast?
-Try making a super powerful smoothie with these 5 belly-slimming foods.
-While you’re at it, make sure to avoid the following 5 foods, which will only make gas and bloating worse!
+Try making a super powerful smoothie with these five belly-slimming foods.
+While you’re at it, avoid the following five foods — they only make gas and bloating worse!

-Although bloating and gas can be symptoms of an underlying gut issue, they’re usually caused by eating too much fiber or fermentable carbs.
-The best way to reduce bloating and gas is to test your sensitivities by removing toxic and inflammatory foods from your diet.
+An underlying gut issue can cause bloating and gas.
+But it’s usually caused by eating too much fiber or fermentable carbs.
+The best way to reduce bloating and gas is to test your sensitivities.
+You can do this by removing toxic and inflammatory foods from your diet.
+But do you know what those foods are?
+Knowledge is power!
+Read on to learn more.

 1. Legumes